mocklis/mocklis.docs/source/introduction/index.rst

         Assert.IsNotNull(pingService);
     }

-The next step up from ``Dummy`` is the ``Stored`` step which will keep track of attached event handlers (and allow us to raise events on these handlers if we wish to do so), and there are a number of other steps with other types of attachable behaviours.
+The ``Stored`` step which will keep track of attached event handlers (and allow us to raise events on these handlers if we wish to do so), and there are a number of other steps with other types of attachable behaviours.

 This chapter is just an introduction; see the reference for a complete list of steps and other constructs used to tune how `Mocklis Classes` work.